University Human Resources

 - The child’s parent is no longer an employee of the university for reasons other than disability, death, or termination with IU Retiree Status; or

-- The child receives a bachelor’s degree, or the child accumulates 140 credit hours of IU Tuition assistance benefits*, whichever comes first.
+- The child receives a bachelor’s degree, or the child accumulates 140 credit hours of IU Tuition Benefit awards*, whichever comes first.

 In order to enroll for the IU Tuition Benefit, the student must have applied and been accepted as a student at Indiana University.
 Tuition Benefit applications cannot be processed prior to the student being an admitted student at the university.
 Contact the campus Admissions Office for application materials.

 Application forms for the IU Tuition Benefit are available online, in pdf format or available in paper format and can be submitted on a semester basis or for an entire academic year at one time.
 Online is the simplest and fastest way to apply for the tuition benefit.
 If you desire, you can still complete and submit the paper application form manually.
-In either case, a new application must be submitted for each academic year to University Human Resource Services.
-If attending multiple campuses, an application must completed for each location.
+In either case, a new application must be submitted for each academic year to University Human Resources.
+If attending multiple campuses, an application must completed for each campus of attendance.

 In order for tuition for any semester/session to be covered by the Tuition Benefit, the employee or Retiree must be eligible by the end of the first week of class.

-Benefit Amount – Applicable benefit maximums for each academic year are available on the subsidy rates web page.
+Benefit Amount – Applicable benefit maximums for each academic semester/term are available on the subsidy rates web page.
 All summer sessions combined are considered as one semester.

 Exclusions – Covered tuition includes the per-credit-hour tuition rate charged to a student, excluding special fees, such as those for music performance studies, student teaching, laboratories, early education experience, dissertation advanced research (G901, B798, G831, or equivalent), rental of special equipment or facilities, and fees for non-credit courses.
 Mandatory student fees, such as student technology, activity, or athletic fees are not considered tuition and are not covered under this plan.
 Covered individuals are responsible for all tuition costs over the benefit maximum and excluded fees.